MarcosAntonio15243/nestjs-shopify/README.md

 │   └── types/            # TypeScript types related to the database │   ...
-├── env/                  # Environment variable validation using zod ├── webhooks/             # Shopify webhooks receiving and handling module ├── app.module.ts
+├── env/                  # Environment variable validation using zod ├── orders/               # View information about orders saved in the system ├── webhooks/             # Shopify webhooks receiving and handling module ├── app.module.ts
 ├── main.ts